odoo/documentation/content/applications/websites/website/configuration/recaptcha.rst

   :guilabel:`Site Key` field in Odoo.
 - Open the Google reCAPTCHA page, copy the :guilabel:`Secret key`, and paste it into the :guilabel:`Secret Key` field in Odoo.
-- Change the default :guilabel:`Minimum score` (`0.5`) if necessary, using a value between `1.0` and `0.0`.
+- Change the default :guilabel:`Minimum score` (`0.7`) if necessary, using a value between `1.0` and `0.0`.
+Only the following four score levels are available by default: 0.1, 0.3, 0.7, and 0.9.
   The higher the threshold is, the more difficult it is to pass the reCAPTCHA, and vice versa.
 - Click :guilabel:`Save`.

 All pages using the :guilabel:`Form`, :guilabel:`Newsletter Block`, and :guilabel:`Newsletter Popup`